Security-Onion-Solutions/securityonion-docs/Hardware.rst

 Further Reading
 ~~~~~~~~~~~~~~~

-For large networks and/or deployments, please also see: `<High-Performance-Tuning>`_.
+For large networks and/or deployments, please also see `<High-Performance-Tuning>`_.